 Do you have a garage door opener that has a battery backup?
 If so, you will need to replace the backup battery at some point.
-The team here at Quick Name put together instructions to help you make the replacement.
+The team here at 1st Rate Garage Doors put together instructions to help you make the replacement.

 How to Know When To Replace Your Battery